I guess you want to get your PPL as quickly as you can.

 - The duration for PPL ground school course;

-- Time required for PPL flight training.
+- The time needed for PPL flight training.

 What is PPL ground school?